Poesitor/alx-low_level_programming/0x03-debugging/README.md

-a directory for practicing debugging
+a directory for learning how to debug code